|

 - Annual Teaching Award, University of Washington, Atmospheric Sciences, 1998.

-Scholarship Awards and Leadership Activities:
+Scholarly Awards and Leadership Activities:

 - Fellow of the American Meteorological Society, 2006.

-- Member, Board on Atmospheric Science and Climate,
+- Board on Atmospheric Science and Climate,

 National Research Council of the National Academies, 2005-2008.